0xPARC/zk-bug-tracker/README.md

 outs[0] = S[nInputs - 1].xL_out;
 ```

-So this line of code did not constrain outs[0] to S[nInputs - 1].xL_out.
+The `=` operator assigned `S[nInputs - 1].xL_out` to `outs[0]`, but did not actually constrain it.
 An attacker could then manipulate outs[0] when creating their own proof to manipulate the final output MiMC hash.
 Essentially, an attacker can change the MiMC hash output for a given set of inputs.

 Since this hash function was used in the TornadoCash circuits, this would allow the attacker to fake a merkle root and withdraw someone else's ETH from the contract.